 Although Moving Bed Bio-film Reactor (MBBR) may seem like a new technology, it’s been around since the late 1980s.
 As a proven wastewater treatment method for residential and commercial applications, in over 50 countries, MBBR has a track record of out performing all other systems.
 MBBR’s high performance and low maintenance was the driving force behind Tanks-A-Lot adopting this technology.

 A MBBR system consists of an aeration compartment with special plastic carriers called Kaldness, providing a surface where a bio-film can grow.
-This carrier is made of material with a density close to that of water, allowing them to easily move around all of the compartment.
-This ensures good contact between the substrate in the in-fluent wastewater and the bio-mass on the carriers.
+These carriers are made of material with a density close to that of water, allowing them to easily move around all of the compartment.
+This ensures good contact between the substrate in the influent wastewater and the bio-mass on the carriers.

-Tanks-A-Lot uses this technology in it's WSB Clean treatment plant, a 1-piece 4 compartment tank that uses Kaldness in the second compartment mixing and rolling with the effluent.
-This is done by introducing fine air through a blower oxygenating the effluent at the same time.
-The rolling Kaldness will constantly be bouncing into each other and the walls of the tank breaking down the bio-mass and cleaning the tank and each other.
+Tanks-A-Lot uses this MBBR technology in its WSB Clean treatment plant; a 1 piece, 4 compartment tank in which the Kaldness mixes and rolls with the effluent in the 2nd compartment.
+This is done by introducing fine air through a blower, oxygenating the effluent at the same time.
+The rolling Kaldness will constantly be bouncing into each other and into the walls of the tank, breaking down the bio-mass and cleaning itself and the tank at the same time.
+The process is so effective that it limits the service in this 2nd compartment to simply changing an air filter; there are no messy bio-filters to pull out or pressure washing needed.
 The wastewater will then pass to a third compartment to allow the solids to settle out and be returned to the first compartment for more treatment.
-The process is so effective that it limits the service in this compartment to simply changing an air filter, no messy bio-filters to pull out or pressure washing needed.

 Cross section of Tanks-A-Lot model W2560 Tank, for a home with up to 5 bedrooms